earthdaily/EDA-Documentation/Console/NewLoginExperience.md

 ## Login

 Simply enter your email in the text box and click on the *login* button to initialize the new login flow.
-If you wish to revert to the legacy login experience, click on the *use legacy login experience* link.

 ![Screenshot of the new EDS console login page](../Images/NewLogin/NewEDSConsoleLoginPage.png)